hashicorp/terraform-provider-google/website/docs/d/datasource_compute_instance.html.markdown

 * `cpu_platform` - The CPU platform used by this instance.

+* `shielded_instance_config` - The shielded vm config being used by the instance.
+Structure is documented below.

 * `network_interface.0.network_ip` - The internal ip address of the instance, either manually or dynamically assigned.

 * `network_interface.0.access_config.0.nat_ip` - If the instance has an access config, either the given external ip (in the `nat_ip` field) or the ephemeral (generated) ip (if you didn't provide one).